-‘People shouldn’t be afraid of the word white privilege’: New labor secretary talks inequality, racism, and union power in first interview
+‘People shouldn’t be afraid of the word white privilege’: New labor secretary talks inequality, racism and union power in first interview

 A: I look at the world through the eyes of a person who grew up in Boston.
 And I’m a white Irish kid from Dorchester, a white Irish American, I guess you could call me.
 I never walked in the shoes of friends of mine that are African-American.

-Q: Talking about the pandemic, the number of deaths has been really staggering.
-The United States has not studied how many cases have resulted from infections at work, but it is believed to be quite high.
-Hundreds of thousands of workers at meatpacking plants, grocery stores, health care facilities have all gotten sick.
+Q: Hundreds of thousands of workers at meatpacking plants, grocery stores, health care facilities have all gotten sick during the pandemic.
 Thousands have died.
-Do you think that the pandemic had to be this costly for workers?
+Did the pandemic have to be this costly for workers?

-A: I can’t speak back to the beginning of a pandemic.
-I only know my own experience of working in my role at the time.
+A: I only know my own experience [as the mayor of Boston] .
 And we took very serious action at the very beginning.
 We shut things down right away.
 We didn’t open up easy.
 We looked at the numbers.
 We looked at the the demographic breakdown, the ethnic breakdowns of the impacts, and the disproportionate impacts of covid.

 And now in this role, I can’t do anything about yesterday.
 All I can do is focus on today and tomorrow.
 I know the president is very clear on this.
-He wants tocut back on the loss of life during covid.
+He wants to cut back on the loss of life during covid.
 He wants to build back the economy once people get back to work and wants people to be safe.
 I can’t really address failures of the past administration.
-I have my own personal opinions on that, but I’m going to leave those personal.
+I have my own personal opinions on that but I’m going to leave those personal.

-Q: There has been a lot of criticism about the failure last year to issue a safety standard for the coronavirus that workplaces would have had to comply with.
-The Biden administration directed OSHA to issue such a standard by mid-March, but that hasn’t happened yet.
-Do you plan to direct the agency to put forth an emergency temporary standard?
+Q: There has been a lot of criticism of the Labor Department for not establishing workplace safety standards early in the pandemic.
+Biden directed the Occupational Safety and Health Administration to issue standards by mid-March, but that hasn’t happened yet.
+Will you order OSHA to issue them?

 A: No. It’s too early for me to talk about revamping OSHA, although I have work to do.
 I think there is some money coming in for more inspectors, so that’s a good thing.

-Q: Four million people have left the labor force.
-Eighteen million people are on unemployment insurance.
-Should the Biden administration be judged on how effectively it gets those people back to work?
+Q: Should the Biden administration be judged on how effectively it gets the millions of people currently unemployed back to work?

 A: We’re gonna be judged, so let’s see what happens.
 There’s a lot unknown about the pandemic, and I think that the hope is that the vaccine leads to some degree of herd immunity.
-I think that talking to the experts at the CDC is really going to help us as far as moving our economy back and getting people back to work.
+I think that talking to the experts at the [Centers for Disease Control] is really going to help us as far as moving our economy back and getting people back to work.
 But I think the first and foremost thing is for us is making sure people are safe.

-Q: My last question is about how women have left the workforce in much higher rates than men.
+Q: Women have left the workforce in much higher rates than men.
 What do you think it will take to get women’s participation in the labor force back up again?

 A: I think we have a lot to do.
-I think have to look at family leave.
+I think we have to look at family leave.
 I think we have to look at we have to look at child care.
 I know in my city, in Boston, Massachusetts, many, many of the child care agencies couldn’t afford to stay open and they didn’t have the help and contracts to keep them open.
-And a lot of them went out of business, particularly the individual child care agencies, individual child care providers.
+And a lot of them went out of business, particularly the individual child care agencies.
 So I think that we have to have a whole comprehensive look at this.

-This interview has been condensed and lightly edited for clarity.
 Julie Tate contributed research.